UWM Holdings Co. Class (NYSE:UWMC) vs. PennyMac Financial Services (NYSE:PFSI) Financial Survey

-PennyMac Financial Services (NYSE:PFSI) and UWM Holdings Co.
-Class (NYSE:UWMC) are both finance companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, earnings, dividends, analyst recommendations, risk, valuation and institutional ownership.

-PennyMac Financial Services pays an annual dividend of $0.80 per share and has a dividend yield of 1.3%.
 UWM Holdings Co.
-Class pays an annual dividend of $0.40 per share and has a dividend yield of 4.5%.
-PennyMac Financial Services pays out 3.8% of its earnings in the form of a dividend.
-PennyMac Financial Services has raised its dividend for 1 consecutive years.
+Class (NYSE:UWMC) and PennyMac Financial Services (NYSE:PFSI) are both finance companies, but which is the better business?
+We will compare the two businesses based on the strength of their analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.

-This table compares PennyMac Financial Services and UWM Holdings Co.
-Class’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares UWM Holdings Co.
+Class and PennyMac Financial Services’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue